RiftValleySoftware/RVS_GTDriver/README.md

 **SYSTEM LAYOUT:**

-As the mental model above shows, the BT_Driver instance will have an internal Array of devices; each of which is presented as an instance that conforms to the `RVS_BTDriver_DeviceProtocol` protocol.
+The BT_Driver instance will have an internal Array of devices; each of which is presented as an instance that conforms to the `RVS_BTDriver_DeviceProtocol` protocol.
 The driver instance can actually be iterated and subscripted directly in order to access these devices.

 Each Device instance will have an internal Array of `RVS_BTDriver_ServiceProtocol` protocol-conformant instances.